 First, crisp up your pancetta in a skillet.
 You can use pancetta that’s either been pre-cubed, or given to you in thick pieces at the deli counter.
 A lot of grocery stores sell pancetta sliced super thin,in packages, almost like prosciutto, BUT that’s not what you want here.
 We want tiny dices of pancetta, so if you can find something like this where it’s already cut for you, great, but otherwise, head to your deli counter and ask them to cut you about ½ inch piece so you can cube it yourself.

-So, your pancetta is crisping up in the oven, now you want to dump the whole-wheat (you can also use regular, but I find that this shape tastes almost identical in whole-wheat form) pasta into a vat of boiling, heavily salted water, give it a stir and then let it cook.
+While the pancetta cooks, dump the whole-wheat (you can also use regular, but I find that this shape tastes almost identical in whole-wheat form) pasta into a vat of boiling, heavily salted water, give it a stir and then let it cook.

 While that’s cooking, make the sauce.
-Remove all of the crispy pancetta bits to a paper towel to drain, and then pour the cream over the leftover pancetta fat.
+Remove all of the crispy pancetta bits to a paper towel to drain.
+Pour the cream over the leftover pancetta fat.
 Stir and bring the mixture to a simmer for a few minutes until it’s thickened up nicely.
 Next, whisk in your gorgonzola.

 I know for some people, the taste of gorgonzola can be a bit strong, but in this simple sauce, it actually takes on more of a salty bite than anything else.
 It doesn’t scream BLUE CHEESE, so it’s actually a bit more mild than you’d expect, which I love.
 Trust me on this one.

-From there, add in the aldente pasta, stir until the sauce has coated every inch of the pasta, and then toss it with the reserved pancetta.
+From there, add in the aldente pasta, and stir until the sauce has coated every inch of the pasta.
+Toss it with the reserved pancetta.

 Serve with a big green salad and a glass (or two) of vino, and dinner is complete.